-- Complete a pink "Request for Transcript" form.
-A parent signature is required on the initial request. - Turn the request into the registrar.
-Requests are processed on Tuesdays and Thursdays.
-Many transcripts can be submitted online, but some may require a stamped addressed envelope. - Each student receives 5 free transcripts.
-Each additional transcript is \$3. - Unofficial transcripts are available in Skyward under the Portfolio tab.
+- Transcripts are requested online through Scriborder.
+Visit the following website to learn more: https://lewisvilletx.scriborder.com - Many transcripts can be submitted online, but some may require a stamped addressed envelope.
+Your registrar will contact you if additional materials are needed. - Each student receives 5 free transcripts.
+Each additional transcript is \$5. - Unofficial transcripts are available in Skyward under the Portfolio tab.